alpha-rock/react4/README.md

 ### Guide : Marco Kade

 This project uses react-map-gl | you can find it here -->> https://uber.github.io/react-map-gl/#/
-### Credits to my guide Marco, my brother Akash Sisodiya and my friend Rajat Kumar
+### Credits to my guide Marco Kade, my brother Akash Sisodiya and my friend Rajat Kumar
 to run the project
 #### Clone the project on your desktop
 #### $cd react-gh-pages